tail-call/kbb/README.md

  - [ ] Chest for treasures
  - [ ] Different types of tiles yield different movement speeds
  - [ ] Travelling through void is veeeeery slow but possible, even outside of the map
- - [ ] Catch enemies into houses to recruit them
  - [ ] Teleport a group of guys
  - [ ] Multi-layer parallax pseudo 3D of world
  - [ ] Constantly lower HP in the area of enemy's spawn
- - [ ] Parallax out-of-border background
- - [ ] Pixies visibly jump when they walk
+ - [ ] Pixies visibly jump when they walk (shadow stays on the ground)
  - [ ] Damage numbers will display as damage is dealt
  - [ ] Add units to highlight continuously as button is held
- - [ ] Unit and terrain are stacked like cards
+ - [ ] Focus mode: unit and terrain are stacked like cards
  - [ ] Cards have actions
  - [ ] Command for bringing your troops closer to you
  - [ ] Underworld
- - [ ] Fade in / fade out objects within FOV
  - [ ] Chopping wood is performed like combat
  - [ ] Mining stone is performed like combat
  - [ ] Fishing is performed like combat